 How does someone become a parliamentary candidate?

 Months before the elections, party life becomes very hectic.
 In addition to preparing the election programme, the candidates for parliament have to be selected.
 The delegates of each party choose their local candidates at constituency meetings and if these candidates win the majority of votes in the constituency, they are given a seat in parliament as a direct candidate.
-55 members are elected to parliament through the constituencies.
-The other 55 are taken from the regional lists drawn up by each party.
+Half of the (regularly 110) members are elected to parliament through the constituencies.
+The other half are taken from the regional lists drawn up by each party.

 One voter - two votes.